M66B/NetGuard/README.md

 Most of these features are the result of sending selected traffic to a sinkhole, instead of filtering all internet traffic.
 This means that advanced features, like address based filtering (needed for ad blocking), traffic logging, and on-demand configuration, are not possible.
-Routing selected traffic into a sinkhole relies on an API introduced in Android 5.0 (Lollipop), therefore older Android versions can unfortunately not be supported.
+Routing selected traffic into a sinkhole relies on an API introduced in Android 5.0 (Lollipop), therefore older Android versions unfortunately cannot be supported.

 Usage
 -----

 * Enable the firewall using the switch in the action bar
-* Allow/deny WiFi/mobile internet access using the icons at the right side of the application list
+* Allow/deny WiFi/mobile internet access using the icons along the right side of the application list

 Permissions
 -----------

 * ACCESS_NETWORK_STATE: to check if the device is connected to the internet through WiFi
 * RECEIVE_BOOT_COMPLETED: to start the firewall when booting the device
-* com.android.vending.BILLING: to use in app billing for donations
+* com.android.vending.BILLING: to accept donations via in-app billing

 Compatibility
 -------------